pulumi/registry/themes/default/content/registry/packages/gcp/_index.md

 {{< /chooser >}}

-Visit the [How-to Guides page]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like creating a serverless application using Google Cloud Functions or setting up a Google Kubernetes Engine (GKE) cluster.
+Visit the [How-to Guides]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like creating a serverless application using Google Cloud Functions or setting up a Google Kubernetes Engine (GKE) cluster.

 ## SDK packages